couchbaselabs/cboperator-hol/gke/cb-operator-guide/guides/prerequisite-tools.md

 For Mac OS, it is recommended you install Homebrew package manager; it will make things much easier.

 There are separate sections for Mac and Windows setup steps where needed.
 If there are no such separate sections, the steps are similar or identical for both operating systems, however terminal commands shown are based on Mac OS and some may need to be modified before being run on Windows, e.g. change / to \\, remove trailing & character to run commands in the background.

-This guide does not cover installation steps on Linux due to a variety of popular Linux distributions.
-Please ask for help if you are using Linux and get stuck.